DexGroves/fbgen/README.md

 # fbgen
 Markov-generated Facebook chat.

 Tools for processing the heap of HTML Facebook's request data feature provides to JSON, and subsequently into Markov-generated madness flavoured to your favourite friends.
-Interface coming soon™.

 [How to get messages.htm from Facebook](https://www.facebook.com/help/131112897028467/)